 The thermal shutdown circuitry senses the primary switch die temperature.
-The threshold is set to $T{\rm SD}$ with either a hysteretic or latch-off response.
+The threshold is set to T{SD} with either a hysteretic or latch-off response depending on H code.

-Hysteretic response: If the die temperature rises above the threshold, the power switch is disabled and remains disabled until the die temperature falls by $T{\text{SD(H)}}$ at which point switching is re-enabled.
+Hysteretic response: If the die temperature rises above the threshold, the power switch is disabled and remains disabled until the die temperature falls by $\mathsf{T}{\text{SD(H)}}$ at which point switching is re-enabled.
 A large amount of hysteresis is provided to prevent over-heating of the PCB due to a continuous fault condition.

 Latch-off response: If the die temperature rises above the threshold the power switch is disabled.
-The latching condition is reset by bringing the PRIMARY BYPASS pin below $V{\scriptscriptstyle BPP(RESET)}$ or by going below the UNDER/OVER INPUT VOLTAGE pin UV $(I{\scriptscriptstyle UV})$ threshold.
+The latching condition is reset by bringing the PRIMARY BYPASS pin below $V{\text{BPP(RESET)}}$ or by going below the UNDER/OVER INPUT VOLTAGE pin UV (I{UV}) threshold.

-Figure 7.
+Figure 6.
 Normalized Primary Current vs. Frequency.